T-Mobile Integrates Yext for Easier Search Discoverability

-“We have gone to great lengths to manage all our retail stores internally, from a central database, which is something that most enterprises are struggling with to get right,” continues May.
+“We have gone to great lengths to manage all our retail stores internally, from a central database — which is something that most enterprises are struggling to get right,” continues May.
 “We have a centralized system with checks and balances in place, so brand verified information all flows out from that one database as a source of truth.
 Yext came in and helped us do that.
 We want our local operators and franchisees to focus on helping our customers — not to be figuring out what legal bumpers they need to stay within when posting to Google in order for customers to walk in the door.
 We do that on their behalf, so they can focus on sales and service.”

-Looking forward, T-Mobile aims to provide increasingly personalized service, both online and offline.
+Looking ahead, T-Mobile aims to provide increasingly personalized service, both online and offline.
 “We are looking at how people are becoming more and more and more mobile,” May says.
 “We are approaching the point where there will be more mobile devices than people in America.
 So we’re focusing on people with multiple devices now.
 How do we serve those needs?
 And what’s unique about those different devices they use?
 When do they use each one?
 What purpose does each device serve?
 And how does their usage vary depending on device?
 It’s peeling back those layers of the onion.
 How are people using our services?
 Ultimately, the question always comes back to, ‘How can we best serve our customers?’”